-Subtitles have long been useful for the hearing impaired and fans of foreign language cinema but log on to social media and you’ll soon see they’re now everywhere.
+Subtitles or captions have long been useful for the hearing impaired and fans of foreign language cinema but log on to social media and you’ll soon see they’re now everywhere.
 In this post you’ll learn why you should be adding video subtitles (especially on social media), and how to do it.

 Subtitles, if you’re unsure, are the text that is displayed at the bottom of a video which allows viewers to read the dialogue in a video.
 They’re useful for viewers because they allow them to understand a video even when they can’t hear the sound.
 This is a common problem for people watching videos on a mobile device or while multitasking.